Cheezy23/MNIST_Project/README.md

 On completeion of this project there will be a web a
 Lecturer: **Dr Ian McLoughin**

+## WebApp
+The WebApp was designed so that anyone can try out the nural network for themselves.
+It is a simple webpage that has a canvas to draw on and two buttons, Predict and clear.
+To get started all you need to do is draw a digit between 0 - 9 on the canvas and click predict.
+The webapp will send a request back to the `flask` server which will load a pre-designed nural network.
+It will then run the image though it and predict what digit was drawn.

 ## MNIST
-The MNISt dataset is made up of 60'000 training images and 10'000 test images.
+The MNIST dataset is made up of 60'000 training images and 10'000 test images.
 It is widly used in the field of nural networks for training and testing.
 Another great use is in image processing systems to recognise handwritten digits.
 The dataset is made up of 70'000 hand written digits between 0-9 that you can use to train a nural network to be able to predict what hand written number you have given it.

 Obviously this takes a bit of work, so as part of my college module, Emerging Technologies, the class was given this solo project to do to show how to create a Nural Network and as an addition also create a flask server to alow a user to draw a digit in a canvas and predict its value.